h0ethan04/average_location_file_based/README.md

 1. download and extract the files from the zip
 2. make sure that you're connected to the internet
 3. create a txt file containing your center location and addresses, following the format described below
+4. place the txt file into the same directory as the .exe contained in this zip
+5. run the .exe and follow the instructions

 file format: